Tom Budge: Screen

+Budge featured opposite Deborah Mailman in 2012 biographical TV movie Mabo, about Torres Strait Islander activist Eddie Mabo, who campaigned for Indigenous land rights.
+He then appeared opposite Ewan McGregor and Brenton Thwaites in 2014 crime drama film Son of a Gun, playing the role of Josh.
+In 2015, he portrayed Cliff Sutton in the World War I miniseries Gallipoli, starring Kodi Smit-McPhee.
+He then had an ongoing role as Jeremy in comedy-drama series The Wrong Girl, with Jessica Marais, in 2017.

-In 2019, he played town mayor Mr. Frankly in Mirrah Foulkes’ directorial debut feature film Judy and Punch.
+In 2019, Budge played town mayor Mr. Frankly in Mirrah Foulkes’ directorial debut feature film Judy and Punch, alongside Damon Herriman and Mia Wasikowska.
+He then played the regular role of Shane in sci-fi mystery drama series Bloom, opposite Bryan Brown, Jacki Weaver and Phoebe Tonkin.
 In early 2020, it was announced that Budge had been cast in an undisclosed role in The Lord of The Rings: The Rings of Power on Amazon Prime.
 In March 2021, he walked away from the role due to creative differences, saying that "after recently seeing the first episodes shot over the last year, Amazon has decided to go in another direction with the character I was portraying."

-In 2024, Budge starred as Guy Chambers in the Robbie Williams biographical musical drama film Better Man, and as Simpkins in comedy drama film Runt, alongside Jai Courtney and Jack Thompson.
+Budge had a recurring guest role in comedy-drama series Upright in 2022, playing Geert, opposite Tim Minchin.
+In 2024, he starred as writer/producer Guy Chambers in the Robbie Williams biographical musical drama film Better Man, reuniting with his Judy and Punch co-star Herriman.
+That same year, he played Simpkins in comedy drama film Runt, alongside Jai Courtney and Jack Thompson.

 Stage

 Budge has also performed for the stage, including in the Belvoir production of The Lieutenant of Inishmore, which earned him a Best Supporting Actor nomination at the 2004 Helpmann Awards.
 In 2013, he was again nominated for Best Supporting Actor in Eddie Perfect’s The Beast, with the Melbourne Theatre Company.

-He won rave reviews for both his roles as Clov in Andrew Upton and Hugo Weaving’s 2015 production of Samuel Beckett’s Endgame with the Sydney Theatre Company, and The Rasputin Affair at Sydney's Ensemble Theatre in 2017.
+Budge won rave reviews for both his roles as Clov in Andrew Upton and Hugo Weaving’s 2015 production of Samuel Beckett’s Endgame with the Sydney Theatre Company, and The Rasputin Affair at Sydney's Ensemble Theatre in 2017.

 Music

 When not acting, Budge has said that he enjoys playing guitar and singing.
 He also performs in The Tom Budge Band, and has toured both in Australia and internationally.
-In the 2005 film The Proposition, Budge played the character Samuel Stoat, singing the Canadian folk song "Peggy Gordon", which can be found on YouTube.
+In the 2005 film The Proposition, Budge's character sang the Canadian folk song "Peggy Gordon", which can be found on YouTube.